espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 Error Handling
 ^^^^^^^^^^^^^^

-Most of driver's function return the ``ESP_OK`` on successful completion or a specific error code on a failure.
-It is a good practice to always check the returned values and implement the error handling.
-The driver is also printing out log messages, when e.g. checking the correctness of entered configuration, that contain explanation of errors.
-For details please refer to file :component_file:`driver/i2c.c` looking up defines with ``_ERR_STR`` suffix.
+The majority of I2C driver functions either return ``ESP_OK`` on successful completion or a specific error code on failure.
+It is a good practice to always check the returned values and implement error handling.
+The driver also prints out log messages that contain error details, e.g., when checking the validity of entered configuration.
+For details please refer to the file :component_file:`driver/i2c.c` and look for defines with the suffix ``_ERR_STR``.

 Use dedicated interrupts to capture communication failures.
-For instance there is ``I2C_TIME_OUT_INT`` interrupt triggered when I2C takes too long to receive data.
-See :ref:`i2c-api-interrupt-handling` for related information.
+For instance, if a slave stretches the clock for too long while preparing the data to send back to master, the interrupt ``I2C_TIME_OUT_INT`` will be triggered.
+For detailed information, see :ref:`i2c-api-interrupt-handling`.

-To reset internal hardware buffers in case of communication failure, you can use :cpp:func:`i2c_reset_tx_fifo` and :cpp:func:`i2c_reset_rx_fifo`.
+In case of a communication failure, you can reset the internal hardware buffers by calling the functions :cpp:func:`i2c_reset_tx_fifo` and :cpp:func:`i2c_reset_rx_fifo` for the send and receive buffers respectively.

 .. _i2c-api-delete-driver: